carmendata/comcar-wordpress-plugin-v2/README.md

 The Footprint Calculator tool is a simple way to allow users to calculate their CO2 tailpipe emissions based on fuel used, cost of fuel or distance travelled.

+### Fuel prices

+Shows average fuel prices in the UK

+### Fuel benefit check

+The fuel benefit check helps drivers to decide if this perk is worthwhile by comparing total cost of driving with the benefit and without.

+### Car details

+Car details allow users to select a vehicle to get detailed specifications and options for UK vehicles.

 ## Installation

 ### Prerequisites